kennardliong/frag-predict/README.md

 - upload two smiles

 TO add later:
-- Protein-dependent scoring function
+- Protein-dependent scoring function - by default the site will show the highest scoring pair of combined fragment first and its 3d structure, properties etc.
-- CSV addition functionality
+- CSV of SMILES input functionality, and being able to pick which two fragments to combine to test (by docking)
-- Dropdowns to display multiple
+- Dropdowns to display multiple fragments/inputs and keep UI looking clean